 Rémi went solo in 2016.
 This is how Rizom-Lab and the RizomUV product line started.
 This is also why we do not want it confused with Unfold3D, despite the strong historical connection.
 It was a fresh start, fresh codebase, and fresh ideas!

-Fast Forward to 2019: Rémi went solo in 2016 with his new company and software: Rizom-Lab's RizomUV.
-The name comes from rhizome.
-A rhizome is an always growing, underground root system which never stops growing.
+Rémi picked the Rizom-Lab because it comes from rhizome: A rhizome is an always growing root system which never stops growing.
 And we don't intend to.

-Currently, the company is on a quest to create the perfect UV mapping toolset, capable of generating shells, flattening and packing UVs in seconds, not hours.
-RizomUV aims at speed and ease, and we do this by focusing on user feedback, honing our code, and of course, inventing new tools and touches benefiting our users.
-So far, we’ve been doing great, and you can see this for yourself in one of our two standalone applications, RizomUV Virtual Spaces or RizomUV Real Spaces.
-In addition, we offer pipeline or software companies access to our integratable RizomUV C++ Library.
+You can't have a perfect tool without speed and ease, and our not-so-secret recipe for this is to work with our client and users, hone our code, and of course, creating new tools and touches like TopoCopy.
+See for yourself in one of our two standalone applications, RizomUV Virtual Spaces or RizomUV Real Spaces.
+If standalone is not what you're looking for, we also offer pipeline or software companies access to our integrative RizomUV C++ Library.